-The teaching, professional knowledge and people skills day begins with meeting your examiners and other candidates in the morning, or via zoom (per COVID).
-During this indoor time, you will get to know your examiners and other candidates you will be with for the day.
+The teaching, professional knowledge and people skills day begins with meeting your examiners and other candidates in the morning, or via zoom (per COVID - it will be communicated with you if needing to meet online).
+During this time, you will get to know your examiners and other candidates you will be with for the day.
 Once the introduction period if finished, the exam will begin with a "Round Table" discussion.
 You will draw from a "hat" a teaching topic and an age category.
 Once you have done this, you will be given a couple minutes to reflect on them, from which you relay to the group the information below - examiners may ask clarifying questions during this time as well.
 Again, this indoor portion starts your assessment for the day.

 - Relay the teaching assignment (Introduce lesson) - Relay the age category highlights (C.A.P.
 Model) - Tell the group how you would assess the student and their movement patterns relative to their specific goals - Not sure what that looks like?
-No worries, you can find a sample video here analysis knowledge.
-While clinicing, you need to ensure the group is doing what you are asking and demonstrating.
-If you observe individuals not doing what is shown or described, it is expected for you to recognize this and coach for the change.
+No worries, you can find a sample video here